 Wall color is one of the most important factors in room decor, be it wallpaper or paint.
-The color of the walls can give any given room the effect you want, make it bright, make it quiet and cozy or make it neutral, your choice.
+The color of the walls can give any given room the effect you want, it can make the room brighter, or make it quieter and more cozy or it make it neutral, the choice is yours.

 The age old question however when choosing wall color has always been whether to go for wallpaper or paint?

-The wide variety of wall finishes available nowadays is mostly customizable.
-Whether you choose wallpaper or paint, which makes the decision even harder.
+The wide variety of wall finishes available nowadays is mostly customizable, this means that you can have the color and pattern of your choice whether you choose wallpaper or paint, which makes the decision even harder.

-Both option have their pros and cons, and we have made a list here to help you navigate both before you choose.
+Both option have their pros and cons, and we have made a list of those here to help you navigate both options before you decide.

 Variety of options:

-Wallpaper comes in paper, fabric and vinyl surfaces, in a multitude of colors and patterns.
-You are bound to find something you like if you take a look.
+Wallpaper comes in paper, fabric and vinyl surfaces, in a multitude of colors and a wide variety of patterns.
+So you are bound to find something you like if you brows the available options.

 Best places to use:

-Because wallpaper is applied with an adhesive, you shouldn’t use it for high moisture areas such as bathrooms and kitchens as they may cause wallpaper to peel away from the wall.
-Same goes for open areas susceptible weather elements such as balconies.
+Because wallpaper is applied with an adhesive, you should not use it for high moisture areas such as bathrooms and kitchens as they may cause wallpaper to peel away from the wall.
+Same goes for open areas susceptible to weather elements such as balconies.

-Other than that it works well for most other places.
+Other than that it works well for most other rooms in the house.